osism/documentation/source/installation.rst

 * You may have to set the nameservers in ``/etc/resolv.conf``.
 Temporarily remove the ``127.0.0.53`` entry.

 * At the beginning it is sufficient to be able to reach the system via SSH.

-The network configuration is rolled out during the bootstrap.
-Therefore a manual configuration is sufficient and recommended.
+* It is not necessary to create the entire network configuration.
+The network configuration is created during the bootstrap on the systems.